 “POP!” … opening a bottle of bubbly starts the party—a sound that is heard the world over during New Year’s Eve celebrations.
-Wine & Country caught up with the winemaking team at Horton Vineyards to see the process of making sparkling wines in action and to learn about some of the exciting projects they have in the works.
+Nobody knows this better than the winemaking team at Horton Vineyards, who go through the process of making those sparkling wines every year.

-While the vineyards outside slept, the Horton team was busy inside the winery during the final week of bottling with Shannon Horton at the helm as they degorged sparkling Viognier in preparation for its release.
+While the vineyards outside sleep, the Horton team stays busy inside the winery during the final week of bottling with Shannon and Caitlin Horton at the helm as they degorge sparkling Viognier in preparation for its release.

 Once degorged, the wine is inspected then topped off to replace the wine that was lost.

 After passing inspection, the bottles are quickly re-corked, cleaned and boxed for labeling on another day.

 Elsewhere in the winery, as this year’s sparkling wines are being boxed and stored, other exciting wine projects are being aged.
-“We have some that have been aging for 10 years now, and we’re very excited to introduce our sparkling Tannat, the first of it’s kind to be released locally!”
+“We have some that have been aging for 10 years now, and we were very excited to introduce our sparkling Tannat, the first of its kind to be released locally!”
 Shannon adds.

 The aged sparkling Viognier was put down in July of 2018 and will be released in 2028.
 The sparkling Tannat, the particular project of third-generation winemaker Caitlin Horton, was renamed Knots & Shuttles and released as part of her Gears and Lace series.
-The grapes for this sparkling were allowed to get to full ripeness prior to picking, and the wine is expected to have a big tannic finish.
+The grapes for this sparkling were allowed to get to full ripeness prior to picking, and the wine has a big tannic finish.
 Knots & Shuttles is the third sparkling that Horton Vineyards has offered.

 Horton Vineyards also produces a sparkling rosé—Erotes.
 This delightful bubbly rosé starts on the palette with a raspberry sweetness and finishes dry.

-Stored deep in the cellar’s many caves lay more exciting vintages for wine lovers to enjoy in the years to come!
-We cannot wait to see how Horton Vineyards continues its innovative legacy and are looking forward to trying its newest sparklings later this year.
+Stored deep in the cellar’s many caves lay more exciting vintages for wine lovers to enjoy in the years to come.
+Horton Vineyards continues its innovative legacy with passion and grace and promises to keep fulfilling that promise under Caitlin’s enterprising leadership.